A Function-Centric Perspective on Flat and Sharp Minima: High Dimensional Results and Discussion

+Our central aim in this section is to test whether the common flatness narrative survives under controlled modern training settings.
+More specifically, we examine whether regularised models are consistently flatter than unregularised baselines, whether flatter models consistently achieve stronger downstream behaviour, and whether these relationships depend on the architecture and training control.
+The first two questions are addressed primarily in Section~\ref{sec:sharpness_regularisation}.
+The role of training control is examined further in Section~\ref{sec:rho_SAM_seep}, while Section~\ref{Sec:Increasing_func_complexity} provides additional support for our function-centric interpretation by showing that artificially increasing task complexity can also lead to sharper minima.
+Evidence across data set complexities (CIFAR10, CIFAR100 and Tiny ImageNet) is provided in the main body for ResNet18, and in Appendix Sections~\ref{app:VGG} and~\ref{app:ViT} we present results for VGG and ViT, respectively.

-We present results for ResNet18 trained on CIFAR10, CIFAR100, and TinyImageNet.
-For each control in $\mathcal{C}$, we report geometric sharpness metrics ($\mathcal{M}$) and reliability-relevant evaluations ($\mathcal{R}$) across 10 matched seeds.
-Appendix~\ref{app:settings} details training and sharpness metric settings per dataset.
-Results for VGG and ViT architectures appear in Appendix~\ref{app:VGG} and~\ref{app:ViT}, confirming the broader trends observed here.
-Tables~\ref{tab:c10_resnet18},~\ref{tab:c100_resnet18},~\ref{tab:TiN_resnet18} below summarise how each training control affects sharpness and safety evaluations.
+We present results for ResNet18 trained on CIFAR10, CIFAR100, and Tiny ImageNet.
+For each control in $\mathcal{C}$, we report generalisation metrics ($\mathcal{G}$) together with reliability-related evaluations ($\mathcal{R}$) and sharpness metrics ($\mathcal{M}$) across 10 matched seeds.
+Appendix~\ref{app:settings} provides the full training and sharpness-evaluation details.
+Results for VGG and ViT are given in Appendix~\ref{app:VGG} and~\ref{app:ViT}, where they support the same overall picture.
+Tables~\ref{tab:c10_resnet18},~\ref{tab:c100_resnet18},~\ref{tab:TiN_resnet18} below summarise how each training control affects sharpness and reliability evaluations.
 Means $\pm$ SEM are reported per metric.
-TinyImageNet results exclude Corruption Accuracy and Relative Flatness due to metric inapplicability.
-Additional results for batch size (256 and 128) and learning rate ($1e^{-3}$ and $1e^{-2}$) sweeps for ResNet and VGG are in Appendix~\ref{sec:ResNet_param_sweep} and~\ref{sec:vgg_param_sweep}, further confirming the trends observed here.
+Tiny ImageNet results exclude Relative Flatness due to the Relative Flatness calculation exceeding the memory of an 80GB A100 GPU for any sample size of the training set.
+Additional batch-size (256 and 128) and learning-rate ($1e^{-3}$ and $1e^{-2}$) sweeps for ResNet and VGG are reported in Appendix~\ref{sec:ResNet_param_sweep} and~\ref{sec:vgg_param_sweep}, and support the same trends.
+In Section~\ref{sec:rho_SAM_seep} we further explore how increasing the SAM radius $\rho$ can increase a model's sharpness relative to the baseline while also improving performance.
+Finally, in Section~\ref{Sec:Increasing_func_complexity}, we artificially increase the complexity of the training data and observe that minima become sharper when classes have increasingly disjoint examples.
+Taken together, these results suggest that function complexity and minima geometry are closely related in high-dimensional optimisation.